YANJINI/Linear-and-Nonlinear-Gaussian-Naive-Bayes-Classifier-with-Visualization-on-A-Plane/README.md

 ### Non-linear Gaussian Naive Bayes Classifier
 When the assumption about variances given label is violated, the decision boundary is not linear and there is no closed form of this. <br />
 Also, note that these two multivariate Gaussian distribution have different shapes at all.
 It means variances of $x_{1}$ and $x_{2}$ given same label y are different one another.
+As shown the green decision boundry is non-linear.

 ![nonlinear_GNB](/images/nonlinear_GNB.gif) <br />